CarlosMartinezPenate/CarlosNotebook/_posts/2024-11-4-Quality_Control.md

 ### MaxEE Parameter Selection

-`out <- filterAndTrim(fnFs, filtFs, fnRs, filtRs, truncLen=c(220,200),
+`out <- filterAndTrim(fnFs, filtFs, fnRs, filtRs, truncLen=c(250,200),
                      maxN=0, maxEE=c(1,1), truncQ=2, rm.phix=TRUE, trimLeft=c(20,18),
                      compress=TRUE, multithread=TRUE)`

-MaxEE parameter: reads with higher than maxEE "expected errors" will be discarded, default is Inf (no filtering), several combinations were tried, to evaluate the effect of this parameter in the final survival table:
+MaxEE parameter: reads with higher than maxEE "expected errors" will be discarded, default is Inf (no filtering), several combinations were tried, to evaluate the effect of this parameter in the final survival table, **TruncQ = 2 in all cases**:

 * MaxEE = c(0,0)
 No reads passed the filter.
 * MaxEE = c(0,1)
 No reads passed the filter.
 * MaxEE = c(1,1)
-Some input samples had no reads pass the filter: 45, 104, 241, 263, and 278.
+Some input samples had no reads pass the filter: **45, 104, 241, 263, and 278.**
 * MaxEE = c(1,2)
-Some input samples had no reads pass the filter: 45, 104, 241, 263, and 278.
+Some input samples had no reads pass the filter: **45, 104, 241, 263, and 278.**
 * MaxEE = c(2,2)
-Some input samples had no reads pass the filter: 45, 104, 241, 263, and 278.
+Some input samples had no reads pass the filter: **45, 104, 241, 263, and 278.**
 * maxEE=c(5,5)
-Some input samples had no reads pass the filter: 45, 104, 241.
+Some input samples had no reads pass the filter: **45, 104, 241.**
 * maxEE=c(10,10)
-Some input samples had no reads pass the filter: 241.
+Some input samples had no reads pass the filter: **241.**

 #### Samples with cero reads after trimming:

-In all cases, at least 1 of the samples doesn't pass the filter, we will explore these samples further from the extraction file found at: [/Users/carlosmartinez/Documents/Jens_raw_data/sample_randomiz_2022_extraction_with_Diklas_lab_controls.xlsx]():
+In all cases, at least 1 of the samples doesn't pass the filter, we will explore these samples further from the extraction file found at: [/Users/carlosmartinez/Documents/Jens_raw_data/sample_randomiz_2022_extraction_with_Diklas_lab_controls.xlsx](/Users/carlosmartinez/Documents/Jens_raw_data/sample_randomiz_2022_extraction_with_Diklas_lab_controls.xlsx):

 | ID  | Station Treatment         |  Qubit_HS [ng/uL] | Notes extraction                   |
 | --- | ------------------------- |  ---------------- | ---------------------------------- |